-Community Safety Partnerships have at their core five responsible authorities which have a legal duty to work together to tackle crime, anti-social behaviour, substance misuse, environmental crime and issues around re-offending.
-The Responsible Authorities are responsible for ensuring that the CSP has a Community Safety Plan in place setting out priorities and key areas of action.
+Community Safety Partnerships have at their core five responsible authorities which have a legal duty to work together to deal with crime, anti-social behaviour, substance misuse, environmental crime and issues around re-offending.
+The Responsible Authorities are responsible for ensuring that the CSP has a Community Safety Plan in place setting out priorities and main areas of action.

 The five responsible authorities are: